blockprotocol/blockprotocol/README.md

 ## Usage

-We’ll be publishing an example of an embedding application for the Block Protocol in January 2022.
-In the meantime:
+[HASH](https://github.com/hashintel/hash/tree/main/packages/hash) is an example embedding application for the Block Protocol.

-_For more examples, please refer to the [Block Protocol documentation](https://blockprotocol.org/docs) or browse the complete [Block Hub](https://blockprotocol.org/hub)._
+For more examples, please refer to the [Block Protocol documentation](https://blockprotocol.org/docs) or browse the complete [Block Hub](https://blockprotocol.org/hub).

 ## Roadmap

 _We’ll be publishing a public roadmap for the Block Protocol soon._

-See the [open issues](https://github.com/blockprotocol/blockprotocol/issues?q=is%3Aissue+is%3Aopen) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/blockprotocol/blockprotocol/issues?q=is%3Aissue+is%3Aopen) for a list of some proposed features (and known issues).

 ## Contributing